 About

-This study in Pakistan, led by Harvard University, examines how tech-enabled guidance for parents and teachers influences children’s learning, using randomised control methods to measure impact.
-The trial (Feb 2022–Aug 2026), conducted in partnership with the Government of Khyber Pakhtunkhwa, is still underway, with the team in their write-up phase.
+This study in Pakistan, led by Harvard University in partnership with the Centre for Economic Research in Pakistan (CERP), examines how tech-enabled guidance for parents and teachers influences children’s learning, using randomised controlled methods to measure impact.

 Key Findings